-Saying hello is a mark of politeness and it is well considered.
+Saying "bonjour" is a mark of politeness and it is well considered.

-"Bonsoir" is used in the same way as "good morning", except that it is used at the end of the day and in the evening.
+"Bonsoir" is used in the same way as "bonjour", except that it is used at the end of the day and in the evening.

 You can use this word in everyday life, for example in the evening when you enter a store or restaurant.